PsyTeachR/msc-data-skills/docs/01-intro.md

 <p class="caption">(\#fig:img-rstudio)The RStudio IDE</p>
 </div>

-RStudio is arranged with four window <a class='glossary' target='_blank' title='RStudio is arranged with four window "panes".' href='https://psyteachr.github.io/glossary/p#panes'>panes</a>.
+RStudio is arranged with four window <a class='glossary' target='_blank' title='RStudio is arranged with four window “panes”.' href='https://psyteachr.github.io/glossary/p#panes'>panes</a>.
 By default, the upper left pane is the **source pane**, where you view and edit source code from files.
 The bottom left pane is usually the **console pane**, where you can type in commands and view output messages.
 The right panes have several different tabs that show you information about your code.
 You can change the location of panes and what tabs are shown under **`Preferences > Pane Layout`**.

 <video width="640" height="480" controls>
   <source src="http://www.psy.gla.ac.uk/~lisad/r_movies/panes.mov" type="video/mp4">